rafi/vim-config/README.md

 ## User Custom Config

-If you want to add your own configuration, create the `config/local.vim` file and add your personal settings there.
+If you want to add your own configuration, create the `config/local.vim` file and add your personal vimscript there.
 If you'd like to install plugins by yourself, create a `config/local.plugins.yaml` file and manage your own plugin collection.